 Are UPC-A and EAN-13 the same?

 Before you buy a barcode, we have written this tutorial to help you understand the differences between UPC Barcodes and EAN Barcodes.
 Below are both an EAN barcode and a UPC Barcode.
-The EAN contains a 13 digit number and the UPC contains a 12 digit number.
+The EAN contains a 13-digit number, and the UPC contains a 12-digit number.

 UPC Barcode and EAN Barcode graphics